siyamulislam/URI_Solution/README.md

 Here is some source codes of URI online Judge.
-Here, I have upload some URI Online Judge problems solution in C, C++,Java, Python languages.
+Here, I have upload some URI Online Judge problems solution in C, C++,Java, Python languages, SQL.
 You can get help from these URI Online judge solutions if u face any problem in your coding time.
 As a programmer, My first suggest to you, "First try these code by urself ".
 It will be the best if you solve your own code.